Mahamundra/Kalbook/ENV_SETUP.md

 # Environment Variables Setup Guide

-This guide will help you set up all required environment variables for the Kalbook application.
+This guide will help you set up all required environment variables for the KalBok application.

 ## Table of Contents